The Garden is OPEN, for every child.

 What we are doing to keep staff, program families, and our community safe & healthy

-- All ICG educational programs and events are CLOSED through the end of the academic year following the decision of the Ithaca City School District to close all schools through the end of the academic year.
+- All ICG educational programs and events are cancelled through the end of the academic year following the decision of the Ithaca City School District to close all schools through the end of the academic year.

 - The summer camp season of 2020 has been cancelled.